Skip to main content

 AND NOT RT

-Use the AND NOT RT operator if you want to restrict your data collection to just original tweets and exclude all retweets.
+Use the AND NOT RT operator if you want to restrict your X data collection to just original posts and exclude all reposts.
 This operator must always be capitalised and can be added at the end of the boolean expression.

 • For example: (apple OR juice OR fruit) AND NOT RT is a valid expression.